Joseph Genaro: Other projects (1987–present)

 Other groups with whom Genaro has played include Ornamental Wigwam (circa 1987, a two-piece with Dead Milkmen bassist Dave Schulthise), Touch Me Zoo (1990–1997), The Town Managers (1996–2000), The Fresh Breaths (2000), The Low Budgets (2000–2008), Ukebox (circa 2006) and No!
 Go!
 Tell!
 (2009).
 Generally a guitarist, Genaro has also played bass guitar (in the cases of the Town Managers and Ukebox) and organ (in the case of the Low Budgets) in these bands.
 He has also formed a large number of home recording-based groups, including Jiffy Squid (circa 1993), We're Not From Idaho (circa 1995), Sock (1993–1998) and The Cheesies (circa 2003–present).

 Dead Milkmen reformation (2004, 2008–present)

 After the 2004 death of Schulthise, the three surviving members of The Dead Milkmen reunited for two concerts, joined by Low Budgets bassist Dan Stevens.
 In 2008, the band properly reformed with Stevens as a full-time member, and began performing sporadic concerts and working on new material, resulting in the 2011 album The King in Yellow.

+Personal life

+Genaro is openly gay and has stated that he had never hidden his sexuality, although at some point while performing with the Dead Milkmen, he didn't feel comfortable writing about anything with an "obviously gay point of view."
+He later began broaching gay themes during the Butterfly Joe recordings.